 The news of this year's Nobel laureate(s) in Economic Sciences was just an hour ago announced to be the economists Abhijit Banerjee, Esther Duflo and Michael Kremer for their work to alleviate global poverty, the official announcement said.
-Hopefully, this will bring development economics back to the radar of mainstream economics research and make the … Continue reading Nobel Prize in Economics 2019
+Hopefully, this will bring development economics back on the radar of mainstream economics and make the field … Continue reading Nobel Prize in Economics 2019

 In many developing countries with a deeply rooted legacy of socialism and egalitarianism, debates about choosing between the policy preferences of economic growth, equality and social justice remain as contentious as ever.
 Within economics, unanimity is really never meant to be achieved when studying the following questions: What is the optimal tax rate?
 What is … Continue reading China and inequality

 The past 4-6 weeks have been incredibly hectic, as I've recently been embroiled in many weeks (and weekends) of busy work, online studies and two full weeks of field missions to the border areas of Indonesia and Timor-Leste (I will share more about the field experience in a separate blog post).
 Now that I am … Continue reading Economic development in advanced and developing democracies

 It's always refreshing to keep being reminded about the reasons why I remain optimistic about what's actually going on in economics research.
 A recent podcast episode by VoxEU, which featured this year's Yrjö Jahnsson Award winners, Oriana Bandiera and Imran Rasul, proved to be just one of those reminders.
 Generally speaking, the interview was aimed … Continue reading #WhatEconomistsReallyDo